FedorReznik/ui-patterns-lecture/README.md

 ### 2.2 The implementation

-&nbsp;&nbsp;&nbsp;&nbsp;The best part of this approach is that there is almost nothing to discuss, so the basic implementation can look like this (you can find the complete solution [here](https://github.com/FedorReznik/ui-patterns-lecture/tree/main/Code-behind), see Main.cs file):
+&nbsp;&nbsp;&nbsp;&nbsp;The best part of this approach is that there is almost nothing to discuss, so the basic implementation can look like this (you can find the complete solution [here](./Code-behind/Code-behind.sln)), see [Main.cs](./Code-behind/CodeBehind/Main.cs) file:
 ```C#
 public partial class Main : Form
 {